vudodov/vudodov/README.md

 👋 Hey there!

 My name is Val.
-I’m a hands-on architect, full-stack software engineer.
+I’m a hands-on architect and full-stack software engineer.
-I'm also blog occasioanlly, so check out my [Tech Blog](https://valerii-udodov.com/)
+I also blog occasionally -> [Tech Blog](https://valerii-udodov.com/)

 Big fan and adopter of domain-driven design.
 Event-driven architecture evangelist.